Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-matted-fur-safe-removal-methods.md

 ### Step 9: Reward generously

-End every session with treats, pets, and praise—even if you only managed partial progress.
+End every session with treats, pets, and praiseeven if you only managed partial progress.
 Positive associations make future grooming easier.

 ## Dealing with difficult locations